Pylons/pyramid/docs/narr/static.rst

 ``/static/foo.js`` to work, but it will allow for ``/anything/static/foo.js`` too, as long as ``anything`` itself is resolvable.

-Note that you cannot use the :func:`pyramid.static_url` API to generate URLs against resources made accessible by registering a custom static view.
+Note that you cannot use the :func:`pyramid.url.static_url` API to generate URLs against resources made accessible by registering a custom static view.

 .. warning::